 The 'lost' continent

-Despite its clear origin in fiction, many people over the centuries have claimed that there must be some truth behind the myths, speculating about where Atlantis would be found.
-Countless Atlantis "experts" have located the lost continent all around the world based on the same set of facts.
-Candidates — each accompanied by their own peculiar sets of evidence and arguments — include the Atlantic Ocean, Antarctica, Bolivia, Turkey, Germany, Malta and the Caribbean.
+Despite Atlantis' clear origin in fiction, many people over the centuries have claimed that there must be some truth behind the myths, and have speculated about where Atlantis would be found.
+Countless Atlantis "experts" have located the lost continent all around the world, based on the same set of facts.
+Candidate locations — each accompanied by their own peculiar sets of evidence and arguments — include the Atlantic Ocean, Antarctica, Bolivia, Turkey, Germany, Malta and the Caribbean.

-Furthermore plate tectonics demonstrate that Atlantis is impossible; as the continents have drifted, the seafloor has spread over time, not contracted.
+Furthermore, plate tectonics demonstrate that it's impossible for Atlantis to exist, as the continents have drifted and the seafloor has spread, not contracted, over time.
 There would simply be no place for Atlantis to sink into.
-As Ken Feder notes, "The geology is clear; there could have been no large land surface that then sank in the area where Plato places Atlantis.
+As Ken Feder noted, "The geology is clear; there could have been no large land surface that then sank in the area where Plato places Atlantis.
 Together, modern archaeology and geology provide an unambiguous verdict: There was no Atlantic continent; there was no great civilization called Atlantis."

 Myth from misinterpretation

 The only way to make a mystery out of Atlantis (and to assume that it was once a real place) is to ignore its obvious origins as a moral fable and to change the details of Plato's story, claiming that he took license with the truth, either out of error or intent to deceive.
 With the addition, omission or misinterpretation of various details in Plato's work, nearly any proposed location can be made to "fit" his description.